anandmindfire/MonoDog/apps/dashboard/src/theme/README.md

 </div>
 ```

-This theme system ensures consistency, maintainability, and a professional appearance across the entire Monovisor dashboard application.
+This theme system ensures consistency, maintainability, and a professional appearance across the entire monodog dashboard application.